 The Film program prepares students for creative roles in the filmic arts.
-The 81-credit program provides intensive experience in production and writing as well as film history, theory, and criticism.
+The 81-credit program provides intensive experience in production and screenwriting as well as film history, theory, and criticism.
 Graduates write a classically structured, feature-length screenplay and complete an advanced production project or a theory/criticism project.
-A faculty-student panel reviews both the screenplay and the project as a part of the Senior Capstone experience.
-The Film Program provides students with audio and video editing suites, field production equipment, and a variety of production facilities.
+A faculty-student panel reviews both the screenplay and the project as a part of the Senior Capstone experience during Spring quarter.

-A fully-equipped studio is available to students enrolled in a production course.
+A fully-equipped studio with an overhead lighting grid, 16'x 16' infinite cyclorama wall, and a 12'x 18' green screen is available to students enrolled in a production course.

 A state-of-the-art screening room, seating 50, is available for course and student project showings.
 A second state-of-the-art screening room, seating 30, is also available.

 The Department of Theatre and Film operates KEWU as a broadcast service for Eastern Washington University and the community.
 Students may take internships or pursue employment at KEWU.

 The film major provides intensive experience in production and writing, as well as media theory and criticism.
 Students are required to write a classically structured, feature-length screenplay and complete a major film/video production or theory/criticism project.

 Film minors are offered in Film General, Film Studies, and Screenwriting.